+Fortunately, that wasn’t the case, but the severe health effects led Kardashian to make a difficult decision.
 But when the news of a possible surrogacy hit the internet, the reaction wasn’t entirely positive.
 Twitter users criticized Kardashian for her decision—which was, by the way, her decision.

 In many ways, Kardashian’s current saga shows the stigma that still surrounds surrogacy.